ankitects/anki-manual/src/deck-options.md

 - Stop timer on answer: whether the timer should keep running when you show the answer.

+## Auto Advance

+Requires Anki 23.12 or later.
+Auto Advance allows you to automatically reveal the answer and/or move to the next card.
+To use it, you must first set a non-zero time in "seconds to show question" and/or "seconds to show answer".
+Then, in the review screen, use the Auto Advance action from the More button to start advancing.

 ## Burying

 When Anki gathers cards, it first gathers intraday learning cards, then interday learning cards, then reviews, and finally new cards.
 This affects how burying works: